Pontiac Trophy 4 engine

 The Pontiac Trophy 4 engine (also called the Indianapolis 4, or Indy 4) is a 194.5 cuin inline four-cylinder engine produced by the Pontiac Motor Division of General Motors for model years 1961 through 1963.
 Created from one bank of Pontiac's powerful 389 cuin Trophy V8, its only application was in the first generation Pontiac Tempest.
-It was dubbed by Pontiac the Trophy 4, playing off the racing success that had earned the 389 V8 engine the nickname Trophy V-8 after just two years of competition.
+It was dubbed by Pontiac the Trophy 4, playing off the racing success that had earned the 389 V8 engine the nickname Trophy V8 after just two years of competition.

 History

 The Trophy 4 engine is a short-stroke, 45-degree inclined inline four created from the right bank of the 389 V8 for the debut of the Tempest in 1961.
 Its 194.43 CID displacement is precisely half of the 389, with an identical bore and stroke of 4+1/16 × 3+3/4 in.
 It shared most of the 389's tooling and up to 120 of its parts.
 This degree of commonality enabled it to be produced on the same lines as the V8, allowing substantial cost savings.
 The Trophy 4 weighs about 470 lb, as compared to the 650 lb V8 it was based on.

 The brainchild of auto industry legend John DeLorean, then the head of a design team responsible for the birth of the Tempest line, the Trophy 4 produces 110 hp (gross) at 3,800 rpm and 190 lbft at 2,000 rpm with a single-barrel carburetor (as fitted with manual transmission using regular gas, and 120 hp with premium); 130 hp with regular gas (and 140 hp with premium), as fitted with automatic transmission; and 155 hp at 4,800 rpm and 215 lbft at 2,800 rpm with the optional four-barrel carburetor and automatic transmission.
 A "power pack" option for the 1962 four-barrel carburetor increased rated power to 166 hp.